matthojo/qa-report/README.md

 ## Output

-By default the output is piped out into the console for copying into GitHub.
+By default the output is piped out into the console for manual copying into GitHub.

 An output file path can be specified using `-o`, for example; `qa-report -o ~/Desktop/qa.md`.

+Alternatively you can output directly to a GitHub comment with `-i` being the PR / issue number and `-r` for the repository.
+Example; `qa-report -i 1 -r clocklimited/qa-report`.